Hour of the Gun: Production

 This is the second film by John Sturges about these events, following the fictionalized film from ten years earlier, Gunfight at the O.K.
 Corral, which had featured Burt Lancaster as Earp and Kirk Douglas as Holliday.
 However, Ike Clanton is killed at the end of the earlier film (during the gunfight at the O.K.
 Corral itself).
-In Hour of the Gun, Clanton not only survives the gunfight but is a major antagonist thereafter.
+In Hour of the Gun, Clanton not only survives the gunfight, but also is a major antagonist thereafter.
 Where Gunfight at the O.K.
 Corral is more about the main gun battle, this film begins with the gunfight and moves forward from there.
 Hal B. Wallis had scripted everything in the earlier Gunfight at the O.K.
 Corral, and Sturges was disappointed with that film.
 According to critic Paul Brenner, Hour of the Gun is more of a psychological "melancholy character study".

 The film's music is composed by Jerry Goldsmith.